-To make childhood cancer a state health priority and give all Kentucky children access to new and innovative cancer research, development, and precision treatment — with less toxicity — while encouraging psychosocial support and focus on the complicated issues of long-term survivorship.
-These efforts target the needs and challenges specific to Kentucky childhood cancer epidemiology and treatments but hope to serve as a national model for how other states approach childhood cancer research.
+To make childhood cancer a state health priority that provides all Kentucky children access to innovative cancer research, development, and precision treatments — with less toxicity — while encouraging psychosocial support to navigate complex issues throughout the trajectory of care, including long-term survivorship.
+These efforts target the needs and challenges specific to Kentucky childhood cancer epidemiology and therapies or treatments but hope to serve as a national model for how other states approach childhood cancer research.

-To serve as an umbrella organization to organize all pediatric cancer work across the state.
-It is not designed to compete with other organizations but to augment and elevate collaborative efforts; to serve as a reservoir of collaboration and information so that all efforts are amplified through an organized channel eliminating silos and fostering innovation with compassion and collaboration.
+To serve as an umbrella organization to drive pediatric cancer work across the state.
+It is not designed to compete with other organizations but to strengthen and elevate collaborative efforts in serving as an organized channel for fostering innovation, compassion, and working together beyond silos.

-The Kentucky Pediatric Cancer Research Trust Fund (KPCRTF) was established in 2015 by passage of Senate Bill 82 in the Kentucky General Assembly and funded in the amount of $2.5 million each year of the biennium as part of the budget bill in 2018.
-The KPCRTF is an independent board administered by the Kentucky Cabinet for Health and Family Services, as described in KRS 211.596 and KRS 211.597.
-Eligible grant applicants include non-profit entities, educational institutions and government agencies in the Commonwealth of Kentucky.
-Each applicant must specifically offer pediatric oncology research programs or services to address the overall morbidity and mortality of children diagnosed with cancer in the Commonwealth.
+The Kentucky Pediatric Cancer Research Trust Fund (KPCRTF) was established in 2015 by Senate Bill 82 and funded $2.5 million each year of the biennium as part of the 2018 budget.
+In 2022, the budget bill included an additional one-time allocation of $6,750,000 for each fiscal year in 2023 and 2024.
+The KPCRTF is an independent board administered by the Kentucky Cabinet for Health and Family Services per statute KRS 211.596 and KRS 211.597.
+The KPCRTF board meets approximately four times yearly to review grant applications and progress reports.

 Pediatric Cancer Trust Fund Application Process